mrabins/MatchedUp/readme.txt

-Tinder clone -using Parse and integrated with Mixpanel
+Tinder clone - using Parse as a backend with Mixpanel analytics